 Herbs have been used by Indians for thousands of years for both culinary and health purposes.
 Also, Egyptians were using various seasoning for flavoring food, in cosmetics, and for embalming their dead.
 Herbs and scented seeds were intentionally added to food used in northern Europe around 6100 years ago, so being a commodity with such a long history, it is just normal that these little wonders deserve a creative packaging.

-Which are the most popular options today?
+Which are the most popular condiments today?

 These strong scents can make or break even the simplest dish.
 Buy them whole and grind them in a grinder for the best results.
-The packaging design will act as a guide for you in the stores.
+The spices packaging design will act as a guide for you in the stores.
 It will help you select what you need for your great recipes.
 Brand packaging offers insight on how to successfully create strategic branding so customers can find quickly the right products on the shelves.